LGBTQ+ Friendly Addiction Treatment in Pennsylvania

 The stigma that still exists surrounding homosexuality often finds its way into substance abuse treatment, which can make it difficult for people who identify as LGBTQ+ to get the help they need to recover from an addiction.

 Silvermist is proud to offer LGBTQ+ friendly addiction treatment in Pennsylvania.
-We employ a personalized approach that takes into account each individual’s unique history, situation, and needs.
-Our holistic approach involves a variety of treatment modalities that are tailored to young adults.
+We employ a personalized approach that takes into account each individual’s unique history, situation and needs.

 If you would like to learn more about our drug and alcohol abuse and addiction recovery center, please feel free to reach out to us at (724) 268-4858.
 We have people available 24/7 to take your call.